 The School of Nursing offers a four-year program of study leading to a Bachelor's of Science in Nursing (BSN).
 Graduates from the BSN program are eligible to sit for the NCLEX exam and become Registered Nurses.
-The School of Nursing also has programs targeted to meet the educational needs of individuals with Baccalaureate and Master's degrees in fields other than Nursing, as well as Registered Nurses who have completed Nursing Diplomas or Associate Degrees.
+The School of Nursing also has an Accelerated 2nd-Degree program for individuals with Baccalaureate degrees in fields other than Nursing and an online RN-BSN program for individuals with an ASN in Nursing.

-The school of Nursing also offers Masters (M.S.N) degrees and post-Masters certificates in Nursing through our partnership with the Regents Online Degree Program.
+The school of Nursing also offers Masters (MSN) degrees and Post-Masters certificates in Nursing through our partnership with TN eCampus.

-In 1965, the State Board of Education requested each university in the system to investigate the need to establish a school of nursing.
-At that time the State Board of Education was proposing that each state college be authorized to establish a two-year associate degree program in nursing.
-However, in 1965 in the Upper Cumberland Region, clinical facilities were inadequate to support a school of nursing.
-By 1973, clinical facilities had improved, and Tennessee Technological University began to plan for a school of nursing.
+In 1965, the State Board of Education requested each university in the system to investigate the need to establish Schools of Nursing.
+At that time the State Board of proposed that each state college be authorized to establish a two-year Associate Degree program in Nursing.
+However, in 1965 clinical facilities were inadequate in the Upper Cumberland to support a School of Nursing.
+By 1973 clinical facilities had improved, and Tennessee Technological University began to plan for a School of Nursing.

-In 2004 TTU joined a collaborative project with the other five TBR universities in Tennessee to develop an MSN program.
+In 2004 TTU collaborated with the five other TBR universities in Tennessee to develop one of the nation’s first online MSN programs..
 This program is fully accredited by the National League for Nursing Accrediting Commission and has been well received with admissions far exceeding expectations.

 The Tennessee Board of Nursing initially granted approval to the program in 1980, and the program continues today with full board approval.
 The TTU School of Nursing maintained accreditation by the National League for Nursing Accrediting Commission through 2005, at which time accreditation was pursued with the Commission on Collegiate Nursing Education.
 Initial accreditation was granted for the maximum of five years (2004-2009).
 The School of Nursing went through the accreditation review process in February 2009, and was granted accreditation through December 2019.